Guide

 Members subscribe

 Members run /subscribe in your server, pick a plan, and complete payment through a Stripe Checkout link.
-Once payment confirms, Arcalotl assigns the role instantly.
+Once payment confirms, Arcalotl assigns the configured role automatically.

 Revenue protection features